JudeDavis1/mcart-scheduler/README.md

 - Ensure that you have run `npm install`.
 - Run: `npm test` in this project's root directory.
 - Do a Ctrl-C when done.
+- Please ensure that if you are going to test on another computer/mobile phone, change the config.js to be your IP for the backend URL.

 <br />